What is the eligibility criteria?

 Please schedule a phone call with a member of the program team to receive feedback on your declined application.
 Applicants may submit two grant applications within a twelve-month period.

 Does The Trust give feedback on strengths and opportunities of grant applications?

 We are happy to do provide feedback on approved or decline applications.
 Please contact your program staff member and they are happy to discuss this feedback with you.

 How often do grant recipients submit reports to The Trust?

 All reports are submitted verbally.
 A program officer will reach out to you between the 9th and 12th month of the grant term to schedule a final report conversation.
 The conversation will be focused on the responses to the initial application questions.

 The Trust provides no-cost extensions in some instances.
 Please call your program officer to discuss your specific circumstance.
 Please note that an extension will not be offered after a grant term has ended.

-Site visits typically last an hour and include a tour of the facility (if appropriate) and the opportunity to ask questions about the organization and program being funded.
 The site visit is not an audit and should not interrupt the organization’s normal operations.
-The Trust’s staff and board members visit all grantees bi-annually and new grantees in the first year of Trust funding.
+Partner visits will be offered annually and new grantees will be visited in the first year of Trust funding.

 How do I reserve a meeting room at The Trust?